Hello, Diagram

 to get the diagram object.

-methods, but it’s convenient, and for the remainder of these tutorials we assume that every method we need has been destructured.
+methods isn't strictly necessary, but for the remainder of these tutorials we assume that every method we need has been destructured.
 We do recommend keeping a reference to the original db

 variable like above, in case you want to pass it to a helper function.